Teach in rural Ghana. Experience teaching at a local school.You will get the unique opportunity to get to know the culture, the people and much more.

 Rural Ghana needs you.
-98 percent of adults in Abetenim are unable to read or write due to poor education infrastructure.
-The focus is on basic education of the younger generation in view that in the next 10 to 15 years, the youth of today will be educated adult leaders in the community, who will in turn influence the upcoming generation.
+98 percent of adults in Abetenim are unable to read or write due to the poor education infrastructure.
+The focus is on basic education of the younger generation.
+We want to achieve that in the next 10 to 15 years, the youth of today will be educated adult leaders in the community, who will in turn influence the upcoming generation.
 Take the Challenge.
 Be our volunteer!

 Nursery, primary and junior secondary school placements are available.
 Volunteers are needed to teach one or two of the following school subjects

 If you are motivated about changing lives of those growing up in poverty through education and innovative learning techniques, then this is the program for you.
-Our program is open to university students, gap year persons, working professionals, retirees and mission trips.
-Learn by discovering what resources the community already has and by mobilising those assets to meet the education needs in the rural school.
-Students can use the opportunity for internship, personal research or thesis.
+NKA Foundation program is open to university students, gap year persons, working professionals, retirees and mission trips.
+Learn by discovering what resources the community already has and by mobilizing those assets to meet the education needs in the rural school.

 Immerse in the local culture and lifestyle.
 Live and work among the local people.
 Take part in some of the social events in the everyday life of the community, such as weddings, naming ceremonies, community labor, burial celebrations, meetings and gain new skills.